 That's basically most of the more interesting combinations - there are some more obvious ones too, like Medic+Heavy, but strategies for this type of combinations are pretty straightforward and don't really need an explanation.
 Continue reading for some more specific instructions on how to win the game.

 As an engineer, prioritize building teleports for your team, specially if you are on the offending team.
-They're not as important in Well, Granary or Badlands where the spawn areas change according to the points captured, but in every other map, teleports are a very valuable asset.
+They're not as important in Well or Granary where the spawn areas change according to the points captured, but in every other map, teleports are vital.
 Build the entry point right after you leave the base for the first time, then go back to resupply quickly before taking on any other activities.

 Your team needs a medic.
 Really.
-Preferably two or three in normal 10 on 10 games.
+Preferably two in normal 10 on 10 games.
 That's the most important guideline in class balance inside a team and also the most frequently broken one.
 Medics are the glue that keeps attacks and defenses together, and a key ingredient in special, game-deciding maneuvers.
-Engineers are also vital.
-The offending team needs two on some point of the game to make teleporting readily available for the rest of the team.
-The defending team should also have at least two so they can guard each other's backs and sometimes repair each other's buildings if the other one gets killed.
-After you have your healers and builders, a somewhat even distribution of other classes is usually a good idea.
+After you have your healers, a somewhat even distribution of other classes is usually a good idea.
 After all, every single one has its own special place in the TF2 ecosystem.
 If you're on the offending team, make sure you have at least one of each offensive class, and if you're on the defending team, make sure you have at least one of each defensive class.
-The rest is not that important - remember to have fun and play with the class you're good with.
+The rest is not that important - I'd recommend you to play any class that even remotely suits the situation and you're good with.

 Forget class balance: Scout rush!

 Special solutions for special situations.
-This strategy is especially useful in Hydro and Badlands, but if it fails, expect the enemy team to quickly gain the upper hand.
+This strategy is especially useful in Hydro and Granary, but if it fails, expect the enemy team to quickly gain the upper hand.
 Basically, use double or triple the scouts you usually need - half of the team, for example.
 Then, at the beginning of the game, rush the control points as quickly as possible.
 In Hydro, the capturing speed is set especially high, so a skilled team of scouts can take over the whole map in no time.
-In Granary and Well, the game usually starts off with a larger battle near the central point, and the maps have a setup phase to make the rush less effective, but if you are able to win that first battle and use that as a leverage for rushing further, the victory might be quick and decisive.
+In Granary and Well, the game usually starts off with a larger battle near the central point, but if you are able to win that battle and use that as a leverage for rushing further, the victory might be quick and decisive.

 The tactic can also be used with less risk in Dustbowl or Gravel Pit, but it's not nearly as effective in those maps either.
 Usually enemy sentries have to be destroyed before you can even think of capturing the first point.
 For capturing the final point, however, switching to scout and trying the quick & dirty approach should always be considered.

 Good or bad sentry placement can easily lead to either victory or defeat.
-The sentries should always be in a position where they protect a key area and can't possibly be attacked from afar, though there are some minor exceptions.
+Basically, the sentries should always be in a position where they protect a key area and can't possibly be attacked from afar, thought there are some minor exceptions.
 The best way to learn placing sentries is by doing, but there are also some favorite locations that any TF2 player should be aware of.
 Not only will this help deploying the sentries, but avoiding and destroying them as well.